uwidev/life-disciplines-projects/300 Resources/Projects.md

 ## Abstract
 Explains the context of the project.
 Generally discusses the following.
 - Origins of what prompted this project
-- Why this needs to come into fruition, as well as chaining into why what follows is important, and why what follows that is also important... etc
+- Why this needs to come into fruition, why what follows that is also important... etc
 - Other things that can result from this project

 ## Objective